Poison, Passion, Pie and the Pavilion Theatre

 In 1847 the younger James married Helen, a fellow professional whose stage name was ‘Ellen Norman’.
 He was twenty-eight and she was only seventeen, and in the following year they had the first of their seven children.
 It would appear that for the early years of their married life they lived with James’s parents at a convenient address in Bishopsgate, a mere twenty minutes’ walk from the Pavilion.

 Also not living far from The Pavilion was Martha Sharpe — or Martha Sharp — a young woman of twenty-six years of age who had been recently widowed.
-She and her two small daughters lodged just off Commercial Road in William Street — roughly where Ronald Street and Steel’s Lane are now — with her close friend Sarah Holborough.
-Sarah’s husband was a sailor who was not often at home, and, for all that there were children to look after, the two women were frequently to be seen out and about in Whitechapel, and in particular at the Pavilion and in the King’s Head public house.
+She and her two small daughters lodged just off Commercial Road in William Street — roughly where Ronald Street and Steel’s Lane are now — with a close friend.
+This friend was Sarah Holborough, the wife of a sailor who was not often at home.
+For all that there were children to look after, the two women were frequently to be seen out and about in Whitechapel and in particular at the Pavilion and in the King’s Head public house.

 In spite of, or perhaps because of, her recent widowhood Martha had developed a passion for James Henry Walker Elphinstone.
 We do not know what he looked like, but he obviously had charms that caught her eye.
 The Shipping and Mercantile Gazette later reported Sarah as saying that

 he was the constant subject of her conversation, and she was in the habit of speaking of him in terms of the warmest admiration.